gofiber/recipes/README.md

 ## Have a delicious recipe?
 Show us! 😋

-If you have found an amazing recipe for using **Fiber** — share it with others!
-We are ready to accept your [PR](https://github.com/gofiber/recipes/pulls) and add your recipe to cookbook (both on [website](https://fiber.wiki) and current repository).
+If you have found an amazing recipe for **Fiber** — share it with others!
+We are ready to accept your [PR](https://github.com/gofiber/recipes/pulls) and add your recipe to the cookbook (both on [website](https://fiber.wiki) and this repository).

 📌 Please, follow _The Generally Accepted Rules_ of [Fiber](https://github.com/gofiber/fiber) community: